huytd/everyday/DEVLOG.md

 When there is a big module that exports a lot of things, we usually think that we can use named import to get just what we needed in that module, and the rest of the thing will magically disappear.
 It's not.

 What really happens is, in _development_ mode, **everything still gets included** when we bundle the application.
-In _production_ mode, some bundlers will have the built-in dead code elimination feature kick in to remove unused codes.
+In _production_ mode, some bundlers will have the built-in dead code elimination (or tree-shaking) feature kick in to remove unused codes.

 For example, let's create a mini project to illustrate this behavior better.
 We are going to have an `index.js` file for our entry point, and a `lib` folder containing some library files: `a.js`, `b.js` and `c.js`, and a `lib/index.js` file where we blanket export everything in our libs: